 9. "I'm Movin' On"

-One of the band's earliest hits, to 5 hit "I'm Movin' On" was included on the group's self-titled debut album.
+One of the band's earliest hits, top 5 hit, "I'm Movin' On," was included on the group's self-titled debut album.
 It appealed equally to old souls, courtesy of a sweet mandolin solo, and pop-country listeners.

 8. "Here Comes Goodbye"

-This ballad from Unstoppable earned the group a Grammy nomination for Best Country Performance By A Duo Or Group With Vocal.
+This weeper from Unstoppable earned the group a Grammy nomination for Best Country Performance By A Duo Or Group With Vocal.
 Plus, as the music video shows, it showcases Rooney as a guitar shredder.

 7. "Summer Nights"